allenbo/JConer/README.md

     delete rst;
 }
 ```
-All you have to do is to define a serialize method for every class you want to serilize.
+All you have to do is to define a serialize method for every class you want to serialize.